carolinarr/installing_R_packages/README.md

 Most users only do back-ups every week or so.
 While `/scratch/gpfs` is not backed-up, files are never removed.

-The diagram below gives an overview of the filesystems and their speed and capacity:
+The diagram below gives an overview of the filesystems:

 ![tigress](https://tigress-web.princeton.edu/~jdh4/hpc_princeton_filesystems.png)